StephenBooysen/dt-architecture-artifacts/client-electron/README.md

 ```

 This will:
-1. Start the Architecture Artifacts server on port 5000
+1. Start the Design Artifacts server. on port 5000
 2. Start the React development server on port 3000
 3. Launch the Electron app that connects to the React dev server